Thursday, December 17, 2015

 We were so proud of Cat Carmack for winning the State Girl's Shotput.
 She carried the shotput onto the school bus and we handed it around to feel the weight.
 We held her trophy and cheered her as she basked in her win!
 We were OBI.
 We sang much of the way from Louisville to Oneida, laughed and cheered for ever so long.
 Our Track and Field Team had a great day.

-At the end of the season we had to turn in our uniforms ( I seem to remember hey were really old basketball uniforms.
+At the end of the season we had to turn in our uniforms ( I seem to remember they were really old basketball uniforms.
 White with OBI on the front in blue and a team number on the back).
 We also had to hand in those red kangaroo hide track shoes.
 I marked mine my junior year and wore them again my senior year.
 Later on some boy probably wondered who had written "Hollen" on the tongue of those shoes.
 He might wear them his year in Track and Field, but those were my red kangaroo leather track shoes.
 My name on the tongue and that single puncture mark on the right one made it so.

 I can't fly like the wind any longer.
 A jog is about all the steam I can work up and that is leisurely rather than a competition.